saintsal/facilitation-guide/Huddles.md

 You might want to call for a huddle verbally.
 It's okay for the participants to know a huddle is going to happen.
 "Let's huddle for 2 minutes."

-Open Huddles: Facilitator calls for a huddle in-front of the audience and to discuss/mention something briefly

-Outside Huddles / Break: Longer huddle whilst participants are at a break / or engaged with an exercise - ideal to communicate a course change and a good check - in for teacher ( feedback and information on audience )